lodash/lodash/doc/README.md

 ### <a id="_isequala-b--callback-thisarg"></a>`_.isEqual(a, b [, callback, thisArg])`
 <a href="#_isequala-b--callback-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2375 "View in source") [&#x24C9;][1]

 Performs a deep comparison between two values to determine if they are equivalent to each other.
-If `callback` is provided, it will be executed to compare values.
-If `callback` returns `undefined`, comparisons will be handled by the method instead.
-The `callback` is bound to `thisArg` and invoked with two arguments; *(a, b)*.
+If a callback is provided it will be executed to compare values.
+If the callback returns `undefined` comparisons will be handled by the method instead.
+The callback is bound to `thisArg` and invoked with two arguments; *(a, b)*.

 #### Arguments
 1. `a` *(Mixed)*: The value to compare.